14 Rules for Co-parenting with a Narcissist

 True co-parenting isn’t possible with a narcissist because there’s only one grown-up in the equation, and the grown-up (that’s you) needs to take charge.

-He is not capable of putting the children first because he’s all tied up in his own needs.
+He is not capable of putting the children first because he’s all tied up in his own needs, so it’s up to you to lead him.
+Lead by example.
+Lead with instructions.
+Lead by being firm, but fair.
+Do not sink to his level.

 11. Validate your kiddos’ feelings — This is incredibly important.
 Having a narcissistic parent, especially if you share 50/50 custody, can be traumatic for a child.
 In your absence, your ex will likely use the child to get his needs met instead of you.
 This is heart-breaking, but the reality is that aside from getting the court to order a psych eval and fighting to get full custody (and it could come to that), you only control what happens at your house.
 So you need to make your home as emotionally safe for your kiddo(s) as possible.